-For those of you who are hoping to get more creative with your nurturing campaigns this year, we’ve put together a list of eleven must-try drips to add to your repertoire.
+For those of you who are hoping to get more creative with your nurturing campaigns this year, we’ve put together a list of eleven must-try nurtures to add to your repertoire.

 1. Welcome Campaign

 Welcome emails are highly anticipated, frequently opened, and simple to automate.
 Keep in mind that new prospects in your database should be treated differently than the ones that have been with you for weeks or months.

 2. Top-of-Mind Campaign

 This nurture takes place over a longer period of time, providing sales with consistent touch points, and provides content primarily focused on value to the prospect.
-Some great content to consider for this type of drip would be blog posts, white papers, videos, webinars, infographics, and relevant industry news.
+Some great content to consider for this type of nurture would be blog posts, white papers, videos, webinars, infographics, and relevant industry news.

 3. Reengagement Campaign

 Not all of your prospects will make it through the sales process and become a closed deal.
 At any given time, your database will likely consist of a number of leads who became inactive at some point during the sales process.
 Reengagement campaigns are targeted toward these inactive leads.

 4. Product-Focused Campaign

 Focus on your prospects’ pain points, how your product can address them, and the key features and benefits that can help.
-For this type of drip, you’ll want to use more middle-of-funnel content like case studies, customer testimonials, data sheets, and more in-depth white papers.
+For this type of nurture, you’ll want to use more middle-of-funnel content like case studies, customer testimonials, data sheets, and more in-depth white papers.

-5. Competitive Drips
+5. Competitive Campaign

 This campaign focuses on differentiating your product or service from your competitors by highlighting the advantages of using your product, as well as the disadvantages of not using it (note: you’ll want to refrain from harping on the disadvantages of your competitors’ products, since this can come off as distasteful).

-6. Industry Expertise Drips
+6. Industry Expertise Nurturing

 As prospects move closer to the middle and bottom of the funnel, it becomes important to reinforce that your company is the right choice.
-Pass on any helpful press releases, industry reports, or high-traffic content as part of this drip to establish your company’s authority.
+Pass on any helpful press releases, industry reports, or high-traffic content as part of this nurture to establish your company’s authority.

-7. Promotional Drips
+7. Promotional Nurturing

 As your prospects near the purchase stage of the sales funnel, a well-timed promotion or special discount can be just the catalyst they need to pull the trigger on a purchase.

 8. Onboarding Campaign

 Onboarding a new client will always be a high-touch and manual process, and rightly so.
 However, nurturing campaigns allow you to automate some of the more repetitive tasks involved in onboarding, like providing introductory training resources, a list of next steps after close, timelines for product kickoffs, and frequently asked questions.

-9. Upsell Drip
+9. Upsell Campaign

 The upsell (or cross-sell) campaign is designed to capitalize on your existing pool of clients.
 By providing your clients with information and incentives to expand the list of products they are using, you can drive more revenue with little effort from your sales team.

 10. Renewal Campaign

 This nurture can be triggered a month (or more) before the renewal date, send multiple reminder emails over a specified period of time, and notify the assigned user in the marketing automation tool if no action takes place.
 This makes it far less likely that your clients will miss the renewals on their contracts, and takes the tedium out of the process for your service reps.

-11. Sales Enablement Drip
+11. Sales Enablement Nurturing

 This includes content like data sheets, new eBooks, competitive one-sheeters, and even educational videos that provide selling tips from other sales reps.
-However, consider making this drip opt-in for your sales team — you don’t want to risk becoming a nuisance by cluttering up their already-busy inboxes.
+However, consider making this nurture opt-in for your sales team — you don’t want to risk becoming a nuisance by cluttering up their already-busy inboxes.